BenAjayiObe/pydata-bias-in-bert/README.md

 # An analysis of Societal Bias in SOTA NLP Transfer Learning

-> **NOTE**: This is not a complete recreation of the INLP algorithm, but only a toy example of apply a null projection onto one layer of the encoder.
+> **NOTE**: This is not a complete recreation of the INLP algorithm, but only a toy example of applying a null projection onto one layer of the encoder.
 The bias can still be relearnt through the other preceeding layers.

 This repository contains code for demonstrating a simplistic application of Nullspace Projection on a NLP Attention-Based Transformer.